shaivipandey/eas503-notes/chapters/intro.md

 In this course, programming assignments are a crucial component of your learning experience.
 To facilitate this, please note the following guidelines:

 1. **Codio License Requirement:** A Codio license, priced at $48, is necessary for completing programming assignments.
 This platform will be the designated environment for assignment completion and evaluation.
-[Invite Link](https://codio.com/p/signup?courseToken=smart-prague)

 2. **Assignment Platform:** All programming assignments will be both assigned and evaluated exclusively on the Codio platform.
 It is essential to familiarize yourself with Codio's interface and tools to ensure a seamless assignment process.